-Our family history in the Barossa dates back to the 1870’s, in that time there has been a lot of environmental change much of it due to an increasing population and farming practices.
-In this time we have also seen great improvements in technology, and a far greater awareness of how to minimise environmental impact and correct the mistakes of past generations.
+Our family history in the Barossa dates back to the 1870’s.
+Since then, there has been a lot of environmental change, much of it due to an increasing population and farming practices.
+However, during this time we have also seen great improvements in technology, and a far greater awareness of how to minimise environmental impact and correct the mistakes of past generations.

 Sustainable Winegrowing Australia Accreditation

 We are now accredited by Sustainable Winegrowing Australia for our sustainable vineyard practices.
 View our certificate HERE

 We are involved in the local Resilient Landscapes program, an initiative started by the Barossa Grape and Wine Association.
 This program is working to restore native vegetation corridors along our waterways.
 You can read more about the program here.

 Early 2018, we installed a large solar panel system at our winery.
 This system helps to offset power consumption during the day and allows us to reduce our impact on the power grid.

 Responsible Water Use

 Throughout our vineyards, we have fitted ‘moisture probes’ to monitor the soil moisture levels.
 Only when the soil is very low in moisture and the vines in real need of water during the summer months do we give them a drink.
 This policy not only conserves water but also results in small berry size, more concentrated flavours and better quality wine.
 It’s a win-win!

 Controlling soil erosion is another issue which is important in farming areas.
 Our planting of trees and maintaining cover crops all year round ensures that we inhibit the runoff of top soils.
 This has a two tier effect in that we retain fertile top soils which are vital in the growth of healthy vines and we also avoid clogging of local waterways, whereby allowing natural flow.